 Writer & Scientist Grant

-Judges for the Early Career Writer and Emerging Writing Organisation Grants were writers Cathy Craigie and David Henley and Writing NSW CEO Jane McCredie.
-Judges for the Writer & Scientist Grant were Jane McCredie and Sherry Landow of Writing NSW, and Rob Brooks, Scientia Professor of Evolutionary Ecology at the University of New South Wales.
+Judges for the Early Career Writer and Emerging Writing Organisation Grants were writers Shankari Chandran and Pip Smith and Writing NSW CEO Jane McCredie.
+The judge for the Writer & Scientist Grant was Sherry Landow of Writing NSW and Rob Brooks, Scientia Professor of Evolutionary Ecology at the University of New South Wales.